 How much do you charge?

 Fees vary from case to case.
-Most matters are handled on a contingent fee basis with fees ranging from 25% to 40% of the recovery depending on the complexity of the case.
+Most matters are handled on a contingency fee basis with fees ranging from 25% to 40% of the recovery depending on the complexity of the case.
 Other cases are handled on a flat fee or hourly basis.
 Court costs and case expenses are the responsibility of the client.
-In many contingent fee cases costs and expenses are advanced by the attorney and will be the responsibility of the client only if we win or settle your case.
+In many contingency fee cases, costs and expenses are advanced by the attorney and will be the responsibility of the client only if we win or settle your case.

-A contingent fee is one that is earned only if money is recovered on your behalf.
+A contingency fee is one that is earned only if money is recovered on your behalf.
+That means that if you lose your case or a settlement isn’t reached, you don’t owe the lawyer anything.
 The attorney is paid a fee out of the gross proceeds of the case in addition to any expenses incurred by the attorney.
-In many cases the expenses of the litigation are advanced by the attorney rather than the client.
+A contingency fee should be offered in writing.

 How do I know which attorney is right for me?

+Finding the right attorney for you can take some time and research.
 The only way to decide on a personal injury attorney is to talk to him or her in person or on the telephone.
 It is also a good idea to ask friends or family about their experiences with attorneys in order to find one that might suit your needs.
+Ask the lawyer if they have handled cases like yours in the past.
 Frequently, attorneys will assist you in finding another attorney that is more suitable for your type of case.

 Interested in more information on keeping your family safe?
-Subscribe to our newsletters here.
+Subscribe to our newsletter here.